School Science Lessons

 Alyce clove, (Alysicarpus vaginalis), buffalo clover, white moneywort, livestock fodder, green manure, erosion control, Fabaceae

-Madwort, (Alyssium saxatille), annual and perennial herb, spatulate leaves, yellow flowers, supposed to cure rabies, Europe, Brassicaceae
+Madwort, (Alyssium saxatille), annual and perennial herb, spatulate leaves, yellow flowers, said to cure rabies, Europe, Brassicaceae

 Chainfruit, (Alyxia ruscifolia), prickly alyxia, native holly, moonya. spiky dry rainforest shrub, up to 2 m, pointy-tipped narrow lanceolate leaves grow in whorls, orange to red fruit appear to grow in chains.
 Australia, Apocynaceae